WheteThunger/AutomatedWorkcarts/README.md

   - If the route name is specified, the train will respond to both global triggers (i.e., triggers that do not specify a route) and triggers assigned to that route.
 The train will ignore triggers assigned other routes.
   - If the route name is **not** specified, the train will respond only to global triggers.
   - The train will start driving according to `DefaultSpeed` and `DefaultTrackSelection` in the plugin configuration.
 - `aw.resetall` -- Resets all automated trains to normal.
-This removes all conductors.
+This removes all conductors. **Exception:** Trains spawned by this plugin will keep their conductors.

 ### Manage triggers